hyeonahkimm/hyeonahkimm.github.io/_pages/about.md

 # 🔥 News
-- *May 2025*: &nbsp;🎉🎉 **Sejong Science Fellowship** from the National Research Foundation of Korea
+- *May 2025*: &nbsp; **Sejong Science Fellowship** from the National Research Foundation of Korea
-- *May 2025*: &nbsp;🎉🎉 Two papers accepted to ICML 2025
+- *May 2025*: &nbsp; Two papers accepted to ICML 2025
-- *Jan 2025*: &nbsp;🎉🎉 One paper accepted to AISTATS 2025
+- *Jan 2025*: &nbsp; One paper accepted to AISTATS 2025
-- *Dec 2024*: &nbsp;🎉🎉 **Google Conference Scholarship** for NeurIPS 2024
+- *Dec 2024*: &nbsp; **Google Conference Scholarship** for NeurIPS 2024
-- *Dec 2024*: &nbsp;🎉🎉 "Genetic-guided GFlowNets for Sample Efficient Molecular Optimization" is selected for a contributed talk at the WiML workshop (NeurIPS 2024)
+- *Dec 2024*: &nbsp; "Genetic-guided GFlowNets for Sample Efficient Molecular Optimization" is selected for a contributed talk at the WiML workshop (NeurIPS 2024)
-- *Oct 2024*: &nbsp;🎉🎉 One paper accepted to NeurIPS 2024
+- *Oct 2024*: &nbsp; One paper accepted to NeurIPS 2024
-- *Sep 2024*: &nbsp;🎉🎉 "A Neural Separation Algorithm for the Rounded Capacity Inequalities" is selected as a featured article (INFORMS Journal on Computing)
+- *Sep 2024*: &nbsp; "A Neural Separation Algorithm for the Rounded Capacity Inequalities" is selected as a featured article (INFORMS Journal on Computing)

 # 📝 Publications
 ([C]: Conference, [J]: Journal, [W]: Workshop, [P]: Preprint)